wp-plugins/marketo-connector-public/readme.txt

 1. The Administration Panel for Marketo Connector Public
 2. Shortcode generator on Posts, Page and Custom Posts to easily add shortcodes to articles and pages.
-3. Administration Panel for Marketo Connector for Wordpress.
-Available on the premium edition only.
-4. Blog Update Panel of Marketo Connector.
-This is where we set options on what the plugin does whenever a new post is made.Leads in marketo may receive emails informing them that a new post is made.
-Available on the premium edition only.
-5. Whether to sync subscribers logging in to the Site or not.
-Available on the premium edition only.
-6. The premium version comes with its own custom post generator to show to users (offers) based on Lead Information.

 == Changelog ==